 I have over 20 years of legal experience representing thousands of injured workers.
 It is important that you select an attorney that can take your case to the end.
 Not only have I represented thousands of injured victims, but I have tried hundreds of cases both in front of juries and judges, as well as taken many cases to win appeals.

 I am known for my aggressive, no-nonsense, approach to insurance pre-litigation negotiations.
 Once a complaint is filed, I will use a streamlined and fast-tracked method of getting the case settled or achieving judgment through a hearing.

 My legal team is experienced at gathering evidence and using the latest technology to strongly persuade the insurance companies to give you the money you deserve.
 Everyone at my firm knows how the legal game is played and will be here to help you with everything from answering questions to preparing you for a hearing if necessary.

-It is through my years of experience, knowledge of evidence and technology, along with my relationships with the players in the insurance field that has earned me the reputation as a top notch negotiator and the leading workers’ compensation attorney throughout Northern Illinois.
+It is through my years of experience, knowledge of evidence and technology, along with my relationships with the players in the insurance field that has earned me the reputation as a top-rated negotiator and the leading workers’ compensation attorney throughout Northern Illinois.